 “Shut up dick face, the Head Auror, she said something that had to be taken off record.
 Apparently students were involved.
 I don’t know why they think that- maybe witnesses or something, but apparently people from school had something to do with it and at that exact moment a Snape, Avery and Mulciber walked past.
 Coincidence?
 I think not."

 I look around the table.
-Tiffany has raised her eyebrows in disbelief and Lily is shaking her head in disbelief but the boys are watching me closely.
+Tiffany has raised her eyebrows in disbelief and Lily is shaking her head but the boys are watching me closely.
 “Did they say how old the students were?”
 Sirius asks with an edge of urgency in his voice.
 “I don’t know I couldn’t exactly press him on the subject now could I?”

 “Well why not?”